Net5F/worlds.place/README.md

 # Notes
 ## Site
-We use vanilla html/css and edit/duplicate files as necessary.
-Optional html is omitted when possible, using [this list as a reference.](https://meiert.com/en/blog/optional-html/)
+We use vanilla html/css.
+Optional html is omitted when possible, using [this list as a reference.](https://meiert.com/en/blog/optional-html/) Javascript is only used for making custom elements.

 ## Firewall
 We use a UFW firewall with OpenSSL and Apache Full allowed.